 Does a degree seem a long way off?

-You can earn an Associate of Science degree on your way to a bachelor's degree or as an independent credential.See more
+You can earn an Associate of Science degree enroute to a bachelor's degree, or as an independent credential.Read more

 Prior Learning Assessment and Recognition (PLAR)

-PLAR allows a student to earn academic credits for knowledge, training and skills gained through work and life experience.
+If you have applied for or been admitted to an OL Science program, you may be eligible for credit based on an assessment of your prior learning.
+PLAR allows you to earn academic credits for knowledge, training and skills gained through work and life experience.